-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 Afterward, Pitino said, “I’ve got to give all of the credit to Hofstra.
 They made one big shot after another.
 It was a really good college basketball game.”

-Although the Pride made half of its 26 2-point attempts, it was the 3-pointers that Pitino pointed to as the difference.
+Although the Pride made half of its 26 shots from inside the arc, it was the 3-pointers that Pitino pointed to as the difference.

 “My entire pregame speech… was all built around guarding the 3-point shot,” he said.
 “I’ve been around a long time.
 If you don’t guard the 3, you die.
 You must defend the 3 regardless of how many you make.
 We rotated poorly, but that was their really good ball movement.
 They’re a terrific team.
 Speedy does a tremendous job with his guys.
 He’s a terrific coach.
 He runs great stuff.”